-In connection with our EYLEA collaboration with Bayer HealthCare, we are entitled to receive up to \$45.0 million in additional sales milestones based on total twelve-month sales of EYLEA outside the United States achieving certain specified levels up to \$1 billion.
-In addition, in connection with a November 2013 agreement under which Bayer HealthCare obtained rights to use certain of our EYLEA clinical data for a regulatory filing, we became eligible to receive up to \$30.0 million in additional sales milestone payments if twelve-month sales of specific commercial supplies of EYLEA outside the United States achieve certain specified levels up to \$200 million.
+In connection with our EYLEA collaboration with Bayer HealthCare, we are entitled to receive an additional \$15.0 million sales milestone based on total twelve-month sales of EYLEA outside the United States exceeding \$1 billion.
+In addition, in connection with a November 2013 agreement under which Bayer HealthCare obtained rights to use certain of our EYLEA clinical data for a regulatory filing, we are eligible to receive up to \$30.0 million in additional sales milestone payments if twelve-month sales of specific commercial supplies of EYLEA outside the United States achieve certain specified levels up to \$200 million.